 In his limited spare time his activities include all racket sports, gym, and juggling the activities of his three children.

-Denise is Osteopath and Sports Massage Therapist, who graduated from the British college of Osteopathic medicine in 2013.
+Denise is an Osteopath, who graduated from the British college of Osteopathic medicine in 2013.
 She has worked in private practice for 2 years and uses a primarily structural approach but also is keen on using visceral, exercise prescriptions, nutritional advice and education to prevent problems from reoccurring.
 She is particularly interested in the head, jaw, neck and neuroanatomy.
 As a health and fitness enthusiast, Denise practises Pilates, Hatha Yoga and circuit training.
 This has developed her deep understanding of the body’s mechanics.

 The combination of precise skill and understanding means that Denise delivers the highest level of treatment tailored to each individual.